 A: Keep in mind that requesting an SR-22 as part of your policy will be handled differently by each insurer.
 You will want to find a company that can provide you fair, affordable rates in addition to the coverage you need to drive safely.

-Remember that car insurance that costs too much or excludes common coverage could result in you having to cancel your policy, potentially placing you in violation of the SR-22 requirement.
+Car insurance that costs too much or excludes common coverage could result in you having to cancel your policy.
+This could put you in violation of the SR-22 requirement.

 Take a few minutes to compare rates on the SR-22 insurance policy you need to get coverage, get your license and get your life back on track.